-In accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets the Authority recognises the following contingent assets:
+In accordance with IAS 37 Provisions, Contingent Liabilities and Contingent Assets the Authority has identified the following contingent assets:

 (a) VAT Sharing Agreement - As part of the transfer of the housing stock in 2006, the Authority entered a VAT sharing agreement with Victory Housing Trust.
-Under this agreement the Authority receives a 50% share of £8,748,520.
-During the year £490,862 was received (£416,073 in 2012/13).
-The balance remaining at 31 March 2014 to be received is £174,794 (£665,656 at 31 March 2013).
+Under this agreement the Authority receives a 50% share of the recoverable VAT on qualifying works that would have been recoverable had the Council retained the assets.
+During the year £670,109 was received (£490,862 in 2013/14).